-Any person who has a high school diploma or the equivalent, or who is 18 years of age, and in any case is able to benefit from a program at the College, may be admitted as a regular student when the following items have been received by the Office of Admissions:
+Any person who has a high school diploma or the equivalent, or who is 18 years of age, and in any case is able to benefit from a program at the College, may be admitted as a curricular student when the following items have been received by the Office of Admissions:

 - 1. A completed "Application for Admission." - 2.
-A \$5.00 application fee that is not refundable (unless the requested program is not offered). - 3.
 Official transcripts from all high schools, colleges and universities attended.

-For all special students, the following items are required:
+For all non-curricular students, the following items are required: